kamogelK/aws-bootcamp-cruddur/README.md

 # AWS Bootcamp Cruddur

-This is my project for the AWS Bootcamp.
+This is the project for the AWS Bootcamp.

 ## Getting Started
 More coming soon...